python2upm/Anti-Gromming-Detection-ChatApp/README.md

 ## Anti-Grooming Detection ChatApp

-This project implements a user-consent, on-device NLP pipeline for detecting grooming behavior in chat conversations.
-Unlike server-side monitoring, our design ensures that analysis only runs when the user explicitly requests via a “Scan Conversation” button.
-This approach prioritizes privacy, transparency, and legal compliance, while still delivering robust detection capabilities.
+This project extends the original ChatApp by adding a user-controlled scanning feature.
+NLP-based grooming detection runs only when the user presses the “Scan Conversation” button, ensuring that analysis is consent-driven, transparent, and privacy-preserving.
+Unlike server-side monitoring, all NLP processing happens locally on the device, making the system both technically sound and legally compliant.

 ## Features
 1. User-Controlled Scanning